haakonleg/go-e2ee-chat-engine/README.md

 ### Unachieved goals

-- There are no admins or moderators to moderate or control the contents of the chatrooms.
+- There is no concept of moderators to control the contents of the chatrooms.
-- A user must be logged into a chatroom to receive messages.
+- A client cannot see messages sent when not logged in to a chatroom.

 ### Things that went well